SMcGregor199/ellision-gpt/README.md

 - `citations.md`: Curated list of scholarly sources (MLA format)
 - `sample-prompts.md`: Demonstration of expected GPT behavior across question types
 - `README.md`: Overview of the project
+- `tags.md`: Alphabetized list of all thematic tags used in excerpt metadata

 ---